Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 This sample showcases how to develop a web application that handles sign on via the unified Azure AD and MSA endpoint, so that users can sign in to the app using both their work/school account or Microsoft account.
 The application is implemented with ASP.NET MVC 4.6, while the web sign on functionality is implemented via ASP.NET OpenId Connect OWIN middleware.
 The sample also shows how to use MSAL (Microsoft Authentication Library) to obtain a token for invoking the Microsoft Graph.
 Specifically, the sample shows how to visualize the last email messages received by the signed in user, and how to send a mail message as the user.
 Finally, the sample showcases a new capability introduced by the new authentication endpoint - the ability for one app to ask for new permissions incrementally.
-Sign in, incremental consent, Reading and sending mail via MS Graph, sign out END REWORD
-dependencies: account with access to email (exchange for commercial, outlook.com for consumer)

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
 For more information about Microsoft Graph, please visit [the Microsoft Graph homepage](https://graph.microsoft.io/en-us/).